nodejs/node/doc/api/packages.md

 consumers write `import 'pkg/subpath.js'` instead of `import 'pkg/subpath'`.
-Instead of one individual mapping for each subpath entry, the corresponding import map can then use a folder mapping to map all export subpaths, instead of being bloated with a mapping per subpath:
+Instead of one individual mapping for each subpath entry, the corresponding import map can then use a folder mapping to map all export subpaths, instead of being bloated with a mapping per subpath.

+The generated import map can be taken to be:

 ```json
 {